School of Art and Design

 Von Koenig Gretchen , University Lecturer

-Restrictions: For Digital Design, Industrial Design, and Interior Design majors only; other majors require department approval to register.
-Introduction to principles of 2D composition with emphasis on color use and color theory.
-Students are introduced to traditional media (watercolor and collage) and digital raster graphics (painting, image processing, and compositioning).
-Applications that include interior design, product/industrial design, advertising, web design, and fine arts are discussed.
-Concepts include grids and hierarchy, color models and mixing, color interaction, human response to color, printing, etc. Creative projects.
+Introduction to principles of graphic design and 2D composition with additional emphasis on color use and color theory.
+Introduction to computer graphics as applied to design.
+Students are introduced to traditional media (watercolor and collage) and digital raster graphics (painting, image processing, and compositing).
+Applications from the physical and digital worlds (e.g. architecture, interior design, animation/motion pictures, game design, product/industrial design, advertising, web design, and painting) are discussed.
+Concepts include ordering systems and hierarchy, color models and mixing, color interaction, physical and psychological response to color, typography, printing, etc. Emphasis on synthesizing knowledge and skills through creative projects.

 This foundation history course surveys the principle aesthetic/functional themes and theories of the twentieth century.
 Students will explore how various individuals have used art and design to develop products that enriched society culturally and/or that resolved particular societal needs.
 The course will begin with how optics revolutionized painting, sculpture, architecture, film, etc, and explore how the modern movement broke with or reinterpreted the past through a series of flashbacks.